 As technology grows in business importance, it likewise plays an increasingly large role in initial valuation and eventual sale.
 Demonstrating that your business is willing and open to adopting new technologies and staying competitive is attractive to investors.

 Businesses also must show they value proper cybersecurity – another integral part of modern IT.
 Data breaches especially, which are becoming more commonplace and advanced, can kill a company.
 No investor wants to inherit that kind of risk.
 “Putting the proper cybersecurity in place will protect important data, customer information, while helping to avoid having any unchecked IT risks derail future sale negotiations” (BizBuySell).

 LEGAL AND REGULATORY RISKS

 Lax business security is a major risk in the modern environment.
 Companies all too frequently fall behind on device and program updates.

 Releasing new software is not a shady way for companies to squeeze more money out of their customers.
 Updated programs protect users with the latest safeguards against malware, along with improved functionality.
 Auditors can fine companies that are late updating or refuse to transition away from unsupported software.

-We saw this on a large scale when Microsoft announced their discontinuation of support for Windows XP in 2014.
-XP released in 2001 – you wouldn’t think that cutting support for a nearly 15 year old operating system would cause such an uproar.
+We saw this on a large scale when Microsoft announced its discontinuation of support for Windows XP in 2014.
+XP released in 2001 – you wouldn’t think that cutting support for a nearly 15-year-old operating system would cause such an uproar.
 However many businesses refused to comply.
 Quite a few even continue to use XP.

 Unsupported software no longer receives updates and patches against new cybersecurity threats, making it a goldmine for hackers to exploit.
 And when old software does succumb to an infection, there is no longer any developer support.